 Looking for fail-proof egg replacements in your baking and cooking?
 Follow this guide and make perfect eggless baking and cooking recipes.
-With replacements for everything from baked goods to custards to savory breakfast dishes, I've got you covered!
+With egg replacements for everything from baked goods to custards to savory breakfast dishes, I've got you covered!

 When first going vegan, it can be hard to imagine a life without eggs.
 Believe me, I know.

 However pretty quickly you'll find, just as I did, that eggs are easy to replace in nearly everything and, in truth, eggs turn out to be completely unnecessary.
-In the decade that I've been a vegan I've seen amazing progress in the plant-based food movement and one of the most impressive areas is that of the "vegan egg" which continues to gets expand and get better every year.
+In the decade and a half that I've been a vegan I've seen amazing progress in the plant-based food movement and one of the most impressive areas is that of the "vegan egg" which continues to gets to expand and get better every year.

-Egg Replacements for Baking
+Egg Replacements in Baking

 In baking, eggs are most commonly used as leaveners, thickeners, and binders.

 To Substitute - mix 3 tablespoons of chickpea flour with 3 tablespoons of water for each egg, until thick and creamy.
 Chickpea flour can be found online or in most health stores or bulk sections of well-stocked grocery stores.

 Non-dairy Yogurt & Silken Tofu

-Egg Replacements in Custard.
+Egg Substitutes in Custard.

 Unlike replacing eggs in baked goods, which is relatively easy even for new bakers to veganize, custards are made by a lot of adjustments to perfect texture and taste, making a direct substitution for every recipe impossible.
 That being said, with some trial and error, you too can make your own vegan egg substitute for classic custards.

-Raw cashews, soaked and ground to a VERY SMOOTH cream, have very similar properties - high in fat and protein - to whipped egg yolks making it one of my favorite ways to make custards like Panna Cotta and Pot de Creme.
+Raw cashews, soaked and ground to a VERY SMOOTH cream, have very similar properties - high in fat and protein - to whipped egg yolks making it one of my favorite ways to make custards like Pot de Creme.
 Virtually flavorless, the cashew nut remains a hidden ingredient, taking on the flavors surrounding it.

-Because of it’s high protein content, chickpea flour has awesome coagulation powers when baked.
+Because of its high protein content, chickpea flour has awesome coagulation powers when baked.
 When few eggs are required rather than being the base of the recipe, chickpea flour may be the best option.
 For example, when making French Toast or Bread Pudding.

 Tofu is one of the most used egg replacers.
 It is best used in scrambles, quiches, and egg salads.
 When using tofu in eggy dishes it is almost always best to use regular firm tofu to replicate an eggy consistency.
 Check out my recipe for perfect scrambled "eggs" to check out the process.

 With surprising similar texture and flavor to eggs, chickpea flour has become a common substitution for omelets and quiches.
 This is a method I haven't tried personally but is very commonly found in recipes these days.